See and Learn Speech

 - saying more complex words - saying words that have one, two, three and four syllables and putting words together

-See and Learn Speech currently includes seven steps.
+See and Learn Speech currently includes five steps, with two further steps planned.
 Each step focuses on the development of specific speech skills through a series of activities.
 Subsequent steps build on the skills learned in previously completed steps.
 The activities are intended to complement the many speech development opportunities that occur naturally throughout a child's day.

 - See and Learn Speech Sounds